leandrosardi/csv-indexer/README.md

 # CSV Indexer

-CSV Indexer makes it simple the indexation and searching in lasge CSV files.
+CSV Indexer makes it simple the indexation and searching in large CSV files.

 CSV Indexer is not as robust as Lucence, but it is simple and cost-effective.
 May index files with millions of rows and find specific rows in matter of seconds.